FFMF Database

 Reference

-Any publication reproducing partially or totally this database must cite the following paper:
+Any publication reproducing partially or totally this database must cite at least one of the following paper:

 title={Impact of Digital Face Beautification in Biometrics},